meeb/bandcampsync/README.md

 # BandcampSync

-BandcampSync is a Python module and command line script which synchronises media purchased on a Bandcamp (http://bandcamp.com/) account with a local directory.
+BandcampSync is a Python module and command line script (also packed in a Docker container) which synchronises media purchased on a Bandcamp (http://bandcamp.com/) account with a local directory.

 You may use this to download media you have purchased from Bandcamp to a local media server, such as Plex or Jellyfin.